evannetwork/evan.network-DID-method-specification/evan_did_method_spec.md

 ```

 ### Deactivate / Revoke
-To deactivate a evan.network DID document the controller or the owner has to deactivate the DID document using the [evan.network API](https://api-blockchain-core.readthedocs.io/en/latest/profile/did.html#deactivateDidDocument).
+To deactivate an evan.network DID document the controller or the owner has to deactivate the DID document using the [evan.network API](https://api-blockchain-core.readthedocs.io/en/latest/profile/did.html#deactivateDidDocument).
 DID documents for deactivated DIDs can be recognized by both an empty authentication and a public key array.

 ## Security Considerations